 The double-entry system of accounting or bookkeeping means that for every business transaction, amounts must be recorded in a minimum of two accounts.
 The double-entry system also requires that for all transactions, the amounts entered as debits must be equal to the amounts entered as credits.

 To illustrate double entry, let's assume that a company borrows $10,000 from its bank.
 The company's Cash account must be increased by $10,000 and a liability account must be increased by $10,000.
 To increase an asset, a debit entry is required.
 To increase a liability, a credit entry is required.
 Hence, the account Cash will be debited for $10,000 and the liability Loans Payable will be credited for $10,000.

 Double Entry Keeps the Accounting Equation in Balance

-Double entry also allows for the accounting equation (assets = liabilities + owner's equity) to always be in balance.
-In our example involving Advertising Expense, the accounting equation remained in balance because expenses cause owner's equity to decrease.
-In that example, the asset Cash decreased and the owner's capital account within owner's equity also decreased.
+Double entry also means that the accounting equation (assets = liabilities + owner's equity) will always be in balance.
+In our example, the accounting equation remained in balance because both assets and liabilities were each increased by $10,000.